Brainhack-Proceedings-2015/Hernandez-AMX-DogVest/brainhack-report.md

 We decided to base our design in arduino hardware for its accessibility and broad use.
 The materials are detailed in the \ref{materialstable}.

 \begin{table*}[t!]
-\caption{\label{materialsttable} Materials and cost.
+\caption{\label{materialstable} Materials and cost.
 The table shows most of the materials used and their approximated cost with a local provider.
 Other materials were used but their cost is negligible.}
 \begin{tabular}{l l}
  \hline\noalign{\smallskip}
    Materials  & Aproximated cost (in USD) \\